Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 The location of the magnetopause is determined primarily by the requirement \indexit{pressure balance} of pressure balance: the total pressure (plasma plus magnetic) must have the same value on both sides of the discontinuity.
 In the simple closed magnetosphere considered here, the plasma pressure inside the magnetopause and the magnetic pressure outside are both neglected.
-The exterior pressure then scales as the linear momentum flux density in the undisturbed solar wind, \mbox{$\rho_{\rm sw}{v_{\rm sw}}^2$} (often called the \indexit{solar wind: dynamic pressure} {\em dynamic pressure} of the solar wind), and is maximum in the sub-solar region, where the plasma near the magnetopause is almost stagnant.
+The exterior pressure then scales as the linear momentum flux density in the undisturbed solar wind, \mbox{$\rho_{\rm sw}{v_{\rm sw}}^2$} (often called the \indexit{solar!wind!dynamic pressure} {\em dynamic pressure} [or {\em ram pressure}] of the solar wind), and is maximum in the sub-solar region, where the plasma near the magnetopause is almost stagnant.
 The interior pressure scales as the magnetic pressure of the dipole field, \mbox{$(1/8\pi)(\mu_{\rm p}/{\mathrm r}^3)^2$} with $\mu_{\rm p}$ the magnetic dipole moment of the planet, and thus varies strongly with distance from the planet.
 Equating the two gives an estimate for the distance $R_{\rm mp}$ of the sub-solar magnetopause:

-where $\xi$ is a numerical factor to correct for the added field from magnetopause currents ($\xi \simeq 2 $ to first approximation). \activity{What is the expression for the temperature of the gas at the stagnation point on the magnetopause assuming that the flow continues adiabatically after the shock ({\em i.e.,} that it conserves the sum of bulk kinetic and thermal energies)?
-What is the value for $v_{\rm sw}=800$\,km/s.}
+where $\xi$ is a numerical factor to correct for the added field from magnetopause currents ($\xi \simeq 2 $ to first approximation). \sactivity{$\circledS$ {\em Show:} What is the expression for the temperature of the gas at the stagnation point on the magnetopause assuming that the flow continues adiabatically after the shock ({\em i.e.,} that it conserves the sum of bulk kinetic and thermal energies)?
+Calculate that temperature for $v_{\rm sw}=800$\,km/s. \mylabel{act:stagnation} \solution{stagnation}}